We're Getting Married!

 As I brought it into my room & pulled out the note, it was indeed from Nick with the day’s date on it.
 I instantly began to wonder how he got a note there — did he mail it in advance?
 He must have, right?

-It had a few brief instructions & told me to meet him at an address that was about a 20 minute walk from the hotel at 6pm.
-I still had a couple hours so I took my time getting ready & wrapped up some work then headed out.
+It had a few brief instructions & told me to meet him at an address about an hour before sunset that was about a 20 minute walk from the hotel.
+I still had a couple hours so I took my time getting ready & wrapped up some work, then headed out.

 As I walked, I wondered what was about to happen but couldn’t be sure of anything.
 It was so beautiful out — the sun was setting, it was warm, each street I walked down was prettier than the next.